 Some of the bin companies only serve certain areas of Dublin – so you might not actually have many choices in which company you select.

-These are some examples of the prices we found when trying to do a comparison of bin charges in Dublin in mid-2019.
+These are some examples of the prices we found when trying to do a comparison of bin charges in Dublin in winter 2019.

 (Panda’s website does not seem to show any prices)

-There isn’t that much difference in pricing between the companies – and as mentioned above, certain companies will only cover certain areas.
+There is hardly any difference in pricing between the companies – and as mentioned above, certain companies will only cover certain areas.

 Most bin collection companies also offer pay as you go options which might work out cheaper for smaller households or those that recycle more.